Skip to main content

 Visiting Arrangements

-Update on Visiting Arrangements in Powys Teaching Health Board (last updated 6 February 2024)
+Update on Visiting Arrangements in Powys Teaching Health Board (last updated 9 October 2025)

-Powys Teaching Health Board recognise the important role visitors play in a patient's recovery and we know it is important for you to visit your loved ones.
+Powys Teaching Health Board recognises the important role visitors play in a patient's recovery and we know it is important for you to visit your loved ones.
 Our plea is that you do so safety to protect the most vulnerable from infection.

 Therefore, the below visiting guidance has been agreed, in-line with the current All Wales Visiting Principles, for implementation across the Health Board: